How Much Compensation Can I Claim For An Accident In An Office?

 Even those who are self-employed or perhaps working indirectly (for example, through a temp agency) enjoy the same rights, although the process of making a claim against the responsible party may differ.

 In addition, offices need to be kept clean.
 Many of the cases which we pursue are claims for slipping on wet floor surfaces.
 The building’s occupier and the contractor are obliged to work together to produce a plan to ensure that the cleaning work can be done without endangering workers and visitors.
-If you are interested in the responsibility for an accident as it pertains to your claim, feel free to contact our offices today.
+If you are interested in finding out more about what office accident claims can be made for, feel free to contact our offices today.

 The Health and Safety at Work Act places a duty of care on employers and building occupiers to take reasonable and practicable steps to ensure the health, safety, and welfare of all persons on the premises.
 The obligations can include: